machinehea6/SAT_ACCESS/README.md

   the reception site on the saddle of the mountain to be able to access my home dir

 **Methods:**
-- I will use a standard junk laptop with debian (blech) and the software suite and climb the mountain to receive images each and every time that I want to do so.
+- I will use a standard junk laptop with debian (blech) and the software suite then climb the mountain to receive images each and every time that I want to do so.

 # PHASE 2: